.NET 4 Baby Steps: Part XII - Numbers

 BigInteger secondBigInt = new BigInteger(Int64.MaxValue);

-Console.WriteLine("First BigInt is power of twp? {0}", firstBigInt.IsPowerOfTwo);
+Console.WriteLine("First BigInteger is a power of two? {0}", firstBigInt.IsPowerOfTwo);

-This gives the following output (look at the size of the number from the multiplication!):
+Here’s the output (notice the size of the result from multiplication!):

 image